Continuity properties and infinite divisibility of stationary distributions of some generalized Ornstein--Uhlenbeck processes: Continuous-singularity and absolute continuity

 for any $t\ge0$.
 Thus we have

 where $\gamma_p^0=0$ for $p>0$ and $\gamma_p^0 = \sum_{n=0}^\infty c^{-n} = c/(c-1)$ for $p=0$.
 If $p>0$, $q>0$ and $r=0$, then $\rho$ is geometric.
-If $p=0$, then the result is the same as in the case of $\rho$ being geometric distribution, since shifts do not change entropy, Hausdorff dimension and continuity properties.
+If $p=0$, then the result is the same as in the case of $\rho$ being a geometric distribution, since shifts do not change entropy, Hausdorff dimension and continuity properties.
 Hence, from now on, we exclude the case $p=0$.
-Let us prove $(d)$ first.
-We obtain the properties of $H(\rh^t)$ from Proposition 5.1 of Watanabe~\cite{Wa00} or Exercise~29.24 of Sato~\cite{Sa}.
-Applying Theorem 2.2 of \cite{Wa00} to the law ${\mu}^{t*}$, we get \eqref{Hdim}.\\ $(a)$ It follows from $(d)$ that ${\mu}^{t*}$ is continuous-singular for all sufficiently small $t>0$.
+Let us prove (d) first.
+We obtain the properties of $H(\rho^t)$ from Proposition~5.1 of Watanabe \cite{Wa00} or Exercise 29.24 of Sato \cite{Sa}.
+Applying Theorem 2.2 of \cite{Wa00} to the law ${\mu}^{t*}$, we get \textup {(\ref{Hdim})}.

+(a) It follows from (d) that ${\mu}^{t*}$ is continuous-singular for all sufficiently small $t>0$.
 Let $t_1$ be the supremum of $t>0$ for which $\mu^{t*}$ is continuous-singular.
 Then $0<t_1\leq\infty$.
 Noting that if $t<t'$, then $\mu^{t*}$ is a convolution factor of $\mu^{t'*}$, use Lemma 27.1 of \cite{Sa}.
 Thus ${\mu}^{t*}$ is continuous-singular for all $t\in(0,t_1)$ and absolutely continuous for all $t\in(t_1,\infty)$ if $t_1<\infty$.
 Let $t_2$ be the infimum of $t>t_1$ for which $\mu^{t*}$ has bounded continuous density.
 Use the fact that a distribution is absolutely continuous with bounded continuous density if a convolution factor of it has this property.
-Then we obtain the assertion $(a)$.\\ $(b)$ The proof is the same as that of Theorem \ref{thm-PV} with $a_m$ replaced by $ta_m$.\\ $(c)$ Let $c^{-1}$ be a P.S. number.
-Then ${\mu}^{t*}$ is absolutely continuous with bounded continuous density for all sufficiently large $t$, which is shown in the same way as Theorem \ref{thm-PS}, or we can apply Theorem~2.1 of Watanabe~\cite{Wa00}.\\ $(e)$ Obvious consequence of $(d)$. \end{proof}
+Then we obtain the assertion (a).